Mockingbird Single-to-Double Stroller Review

-As a direct-to-consumer company, that means they not only manage the design and manufacturing of their strollers, they also manage the marketing, distribution, and sales.
+As a direct-to-consumer company, that means they not only manage the design and manufacturing of their strollers, but they also manage the marketing, distribution, and sales.
 That's a huge job for a product that has quickly gained so much attention!
-For the past 3 years, Mockingbird strollers had only been available for sale at the Mockingbird website, but very recently they announced distribution to Target, signaling some big aspirations!
+For the past 3 years, Mockingbird strollers had only been available for sale at the Mockingbird website, but very recently they announced a distribution to Target, signaling some big aspirations!

 In reading customer feedback on Facebook, Instagram, Twitter, and consumer ratings sites, Mockingbird (as a company) does have some mixed reviews.
 Overall, Trustpilot gives them about a 4 out of 5 (which is pretty good), and the BBB gives them a B+.
 Not bad!
 The two complaints that were lodged with the BBB were both resolved within a month or two of being submitted.

 The negative feedback we could find is primarily surrounding delays in manufacturing and shipping strollers, second seat kits, and accessories.
-These were particularly a challenge during the height of the pandemic (late 2020 to mid 2021), but seem to have resolved themselves more recently.
+These were particularly a challenge during the height of the pandemic (late 2020 to mid-2021), but seem to have resolved themselves more recently.
 Some of their products, such as certain color combinations of the Single-to-Double stroller, do tend to be on backorder.